 The URBANopt™ SDK consists of four main modules at its core:

-urbanopt-geojson-gem, as well as three connector modules to enable additional capabilities:
+urbanopt-geojson-gem, as well as four connector modules to enable additional capabilities:

 urbanopt-reopt-gem to access the REopt Lite API,